cobereinbold/TuneIn/README.md

 The home page of the app shows the posts of all users for the current day starting at 00:00 UTC and will refresh on the next calendar day.
 Once users post their song of the day, they cannot post again.

 You can search for any available song on spotify to post.
-Once a user posts, you can view the song on spotif by clicking on the Album art on the home page.
+Once a user posts, you can view the song on spotify by clicking on the Album art on the home page.

 Users can like and comment on any post on the home page.